 Who, When and Why?

-Therefore, as the owner or manager of your organisation, it is your duty to monitor your employees carefully and look out for star qualities and behaviours.
-When the right time comes, you will know exactly when to promote that valued employee.
+As the owner or manager of your organisation, it is your duty to monitor your employees carefully and look out for star qualities and behaviours, so that when the right time comes, you will know exactly when to promote that valued employee.
 This list can help you narrow it down.

 Promotion is key

-Essentially, the act of promoting a person is the biggest sign of appreciation you can give them.
-You are showing someone that you have taken note of their efforts and hard work and want to see them grow and develop.
-This is a huge boost to morale and will increase their overall motivation and productivity.
+A promotion is the biggest sign of appreciation an employee will get from work.
+You are showing someone that you have noted their efforts and hard work, and want to see them grow and develop.
+This is a huge boost to morale, and will increase their overall motivation and productivity.

 The value felt by employees in this situation should never be underestimated or taken for granted.
 It also develops a competitive spirit within the workplace and encourages ambition.
-Through a promotion, everyone can see for themselves that hard work pays off and you will move forward if you put in the effort.
+A promotion can show that hard work pays off, and that putting in the effort really works.

 Which employees are ready for their promotion?

 This is not about perfect employees.
 No one is perfect.
-This is about those employees that stand out of the crowd.
-Are these traits familiar to any of your employees?
+This is about those employees that stand out of the crowd, the ‘gold star’ employees.
+Look out for these traits:

 - Natural leaders, both of projects and of people, making them naturally respected by their colleagues.

 - Positive people that have a positive effect in the workspace.
-Just like negativity spreads like wildfire, so does positivity.
-Optimists bring energy to the room, pessimists drain it away.
+Optimists bring energy to the room; pessimists drain it away.
 Look out for those optimists.

-- They take ownership and challenge the status quo even if it means telling the boss what they don’t want to hear.
-It takes bravery and a strong belief in the vision to do so.
+- They take ownership and challenge the status quo, even if it means telling the boss what they don’t want to hear.

-- They’ve mastered their job, this is a clear sign that they are ready for new challenges.
-In fact, this is probably the most important time to give them a promotion because if they cannot take their skills to their next level in your company, rest assured they will look for it elsewhere.
+- They’ve mastered their job – this is a clear sign that they are ready for new challenges.
+This is the most crucial time to promote; if they cannot improve their skills to the next level in their current company, they will find improvement elsewhere.

 - They put the team’s best interest ahead of their own personal interest.
-Getting a promotion is not only a personal achievement but also the willingness to take on more responsibility for the company and their team.
+The promotion is not just a personal achievement, but also the willingness to take more responsibility for the company and their team.

 - They are self-aware and adaptive to different situations.